rom1nux/mtkimg/readme.txt

   and be sure /bin directory is in your PATH environment variable.

   Second, MTKIMG use "zlib" and "libpng" for logo unpack/repack to work.
-  Be sure "zlib-devel" and "libpng-devel" are installed on your system.
+  Be sure "zlib-dev" (zlib-devel) and "libpng-dev" (libpng-devel) are installed on your system.

   Note for Windows:
    You need MinGW32 or MinGW64 (See UTILTIES FOR BUILDING SOURCE CODE section).